LolSayna/CIARC/README.md

 ## Installation

 To install the requirements run `poetry install`.
+Afterwards run `poetry shell` to activate the virtual environment in your shell.
 This provides the `melvonaut` and `rift-console` commands.
-Use `poetry shell` to get a python shell with the virtual environment activated.
-Then the commands can be used.
+Then the commands can be used, make sure to run them in the main project folder.

 The rift-console can be deployed as a docker container.
 Use the `docker-compose up --build -d` command to start it.